deladriere/euro-modules/Talko/readme.md

 ##CV

-CV signal change the words or phrase to be said
+CV signal change the words or phrases to be said

 ##Gate

-Pressing the button start the complete sound in trigger mode. (regardless of it's length) If the trigger switch is off, the gate will start the sound and hold it as long as the gate level stays up.
+Level high start the complete sound in trigger mode. (regardless of it's length) If the trigger switch is off, the gate will start the sound and hold it as long as the gate level stays up.
 Very useful to create crazy rhythms.

-If the cable is plugged in, the gate is triggered via an external signal

 ##Trigger